metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 - and *autocrat*, the program that orchestrates futarchy.[^1] All programs are open-source and verifiable.

+The Meta-DAO is built on top of [OpenBook V2](https://www.openbook-solana.com/)'s central limit order book. *META* is the native token of the Meta-DAO.

 <div style="text-align: center;">
 <img src="../../img/program-overview.svg" width="400"/>
 </div>

-*META* is the native token of the Meta-DAO.

 ## Conditional vault program